The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 General partnerships, Scottish partnerships, limited partnerships and LLPs are transparent for UK tax purposes regardless of whether they have any corporate partners / members.
 Computing the amount of taxable profits from a partnership is therefore very similar for companies as it is for individuals.
 For more information on different types of partnership, see the Is there a partnership? guidance note (subscription sensitive).

-Strictly, when a partnership includes a
+Strictly, when a partnership

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.